 - You will be allowed to use the telephone in order to talk to family, friends, or bail bondsman.

-- If you are expected to be released quickly, you will be allowed to keep wearing street clothes, otherwise you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you will be allowed to keep wearing street clothes, otherwise you will have to wear a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help others to get through the procedure?